postalserver/docs/content/en/install/upgrading.md

 * Fetch the latest copy of the installation helpers repository using Git.
 * Pull the latest version of the Postal containers.
-* Perform any necessery updates to the database schema.
+* Perform any necessary updates to the database schema.
 * Restart all running containers

 This is not a zero downtime upgrade so it is recommended to do this at a time when traffic will be low and you have scheduled the maintenance as appropriate.
 If you need zero downtime upgrades, you will need to look for alternative container orchestration systems that can handle this (such as Kubernetes).